 Like any habit it may take several attempts before it becomes ingrained and I have to admit that when I first started journal writing it felt like a bit of a chore, just another thing on my list of “to do” stuff that mostly never got done!

 With this lack of motivation I had to find a “why” …….. a solid reason to do it.
-To get inspired I tagged it to treating myself to “me” time and made it part of my self care routine.
-So, by giving myself a special time to sit with a nice cuppa, pen and paper, getting comfy to enjoy the sounds and view of nature, I soon discovered my “why” to this little ritual as gradually, it became a precious gift to me.
+To get inspired I tagged it to ” treating myself to me time” and made it part of my self-care routine.
+So, by giving myself a special time to sit with a nice cuppa, pen and journal, getting comfy to enjoy the sounds and a view of my garden, I soon discovered my “why” to take time for this little ritual, as it gradually became a precious gift I could give to myself.

-I found that writing about my emerging thoughts and feelings brought a discovery of some unhelpful energy draining patterns I was unknowingly following.
-Over time it enabled me to find solutions and the benefits began to shift into other areas of my life, particularly my ups and downs of managing fibromyalgia.
+I found that putting my emerging thoughts and emotions onto paper soon helped to reveal some very unhelpful patterns that I was totally unaware just how much energy they were sucking out of me.
+Continuing to journal over time enabled me to build on my mind-body awareness and find the solutions that were right for me.
+The benefits soon began to shift into other areas of my life, particularly my ups and downs of managing fibromyalgia.

 Receiving a diagnosis and learning to live with a chronic condition like fibromyalgia is no doubt a life changing experience.
 You can easily find yourself lost in a stormy sea with no idea how to navigate your way through it.
 You find yourself going round and round, flare after flare, like being in an never ending whirlpool!
 Life becomes overwhelmingly stressful resulting with a mind full of fears and worries.

-All these worrying “what if’s” and a body riddled with pain goes on to drain any remaining energy you’re holding onto just to get up in the morning.
-It feels like it’s never going to stop!
+All these worrying “what if’s” and a body riddled with pain goes on to drain any remaining energy you’re holding onto, some days just to get up in the morning is enough!

 Yet life has to go on despite fibromyalgia and there might be times when you have to manage this on your own.
 Some of the people you talk to just don’t get it or they don’t understand, they can’t help.